 For a definition of the NAICS industry and more information on NAICS changes, see the North American Classification System page at https://www.census.gov/naics/.

 No. All figures presented in Census Business Builder are in current dollars for the period shown, and do not reflect changes in prices.

 Price indexes are published by the Bureau of Labor Statistics that can be used to adjust these data to a constant (common) base.
 These include the Producer Price Indexes as well as the Consumer Price Index (CPI).

-While Census Business Builder provides data at the county, place, ZIP, and tract levels, information are not shown at the metro area level.
-However, these data ARE available for all four (4) Census Bureau program areas shown in other Census tools.
-To access these metro area data, see American FactFinder.
+Census Business Builder provides data at the state, county, place, ZIP, and tract levels, and some information at the metro area level.
+For other data not available in CBB, please visit data.census.gov.

 The Census Business Builder offers access to predefined sectors and industries variables via the Add Industries option.
 Users can access the full list of North American Industry Classiﬁcation System (NAICS) codes covered by the Economic Census via the Search for Industries option.
 To view additional statistics, see data.census.gov.